billoBJ/polls-backend/README.md

 - [Additional Information](#additional-information)
 ### General Info
 ***
 This API is for Polls can be answered for authenticated user in the plataform.
 We have two types of Users, Admin user, and simple user.
-The Admin user, can create polls, and view polls by id, and a simp`e user can answers polls and update his answers only.
+The Admin user, can create polls, and view polls by id, and a simple user can answers polls and update his answers only.

 ### Requirements
 - PHP >= 7.2.5